Written by Hazel Secco, CFP®, CDFA®

-Navigating the financial landscape can be daunting.
-With an array of investment options, tax implications, and long-term planning considerations, it’s easy to feel overwhelmed.
-That’s where a financial advisor comes in.
-But how do you choose the right one?
+Navigating your financial life can feel overwhelming.
+With so many investment choices, tax decisions, and long-term planning considerations, it’s easy to feel unsure about where to start.
+That’s where a financial advisor can help.

-This comprehensive guide will walk you through the process on how to choose a financial advisor that suits your needs.
+This guide will walk you through how to choose a financial advisor who fits your goals, values, and financial needs, so you can move forward with confidence and clarity.

 Understanding Your Financial Needs